-Faculty Development Academy (Carla Brady, MD, MHS, FAASLD) The Academy includes four branches that offer supplemental mentorship, skill development, and faculty development resources for junior faculty pursuing careers in Clinical/Health Services Research, Basic/Translational Research, Education
+Faculty Development Academy (Carla Brady, MD, MHS, FAASLD) The Academy includes four branches that offer supplemental mentorship, skill development, and faculty development resources for junior faculty pursuing careers in Clinical/ Health Services Research, Basic/ Translational Research, Education Scholarship (i.e., education, research-

-Brady Scholarship (i.e., education, researchand/or curriculum development), and Clinician Teachers (traditional clinician-educators).
-Open to all junior faculty, the Academy particularly seeks to engage and serve members from under-represented racial and ethnic groups and women.
-Minority Recruitment & Retention Committee (MRRC) (Kimberley Evans, MD) This committee provides career mentoring, leadership development, and social and professional networking for faculty, fellows, residents and medical students from under-represented racial and ethnic groups (UREG).
-Among other activities, MRRC sponsors visiting professors for the annual Phillips-Winn Memorial Grand Rounds (co-sponsored with the Program for Women in Internal Medicine) and annual Martin Luther King, Jr. Memorial Grand Rounds; hosts "second look" interview visits for UREG trainees considering Duke for residency or fellowship and visiting rotations for UREG medical students; and
+Brady and/or curriculum development), and Clinician Teachers (traditional clinician-educators).Open to all junior faculty, the Academy particularly seeks to engage and serve members from under-represented racial and ethnic groups and women.
+Minority Recruitment & Retention Committee (MRRC) (David Ortiz-Melo, MD & Bonike Sanders, MD, Interim) This committee provides career mentoring, leadership development, and social and professional networking for faculty, fellows, residents and medical students from under-represented racial and ethnic groups (UREG).
+Among other activities, MRRC sponsors visiting professors for the annual Phillips-Winn Memorial Grand Rounds (co-sponsored with the Program for Women in Internal Medicine) and annual Martin Luther King, Jr. Memorial Grand Rounds; hosts "second look" interview visits for UREG

-Evans coordinates a series of tailored career development activities.
+Ortiz-Melo Sanders trainees considering Duke for residency or fellowship and visiting rotations for UREG medical students; and coordinates a series of tailored career development activities.
 MRRC members serve as faculty advisors to Duke's chapters of the Student National Medical Association and the Latino Medical Student Association.
 The MRRC partners closely with the Program for Women in Internal Medicine (PWIM) and is a key driver of our Civility Champion and SteppingIn 4Respect initiatives.
 Program for Women in Internal Medicine (PWIM) (Daniella Zipkin, MD) This program provides support and empowerment for women residents, fellows, and faculty.
-PWIM creates community for women faculty and trainees through a series of career development, peer mentoring and networking activities, and PWIM collaborates with the student-led branch of the American Medical
+PWIM creates community for women faculty and trainees through a series of career development, peer mentoring and networking activities, and PWIM collaborates with the studentand satisfaction for all.

+Zipkin

-Zipkin Women's Association.
+led branch of the American Medical Women's Association.
 PWIM sponsors the annual Clipp-Speer Memorial Grand Rounds and co-sponsors (with MRRC) the annual Phillips-Winn Memorial Grand Rounds.
-PWIM partners closely with MRRC and Department leadership to build and maintain a supportive and equitable work environment that facilitates career advancement and satisfaction for all.
+PWIM partners closely with MRRC and Department leadership to build and maintain a supportive and equitable work environment that facilitates career advancement

+<image>

 Department of Medicine Initiatives

 Civility Champions (Jane Gagliardi, MD, MHS)

 This initiative exemplifies the Department's commitment to making our workplace safe, healthy, and supportive for all of our faculty, staff, trainees, and patients.
 A positive work culture depends on a foundation of mutual respect and civility through a lens of common humanity and restorative